kairos-io/kairos/docs/content/en/docs/Advanced/bundles.md

 docker build -t <image> .
 ```

-This command will build an image with the name "my-bundle" based on the instructions in your Dockerfile.
+This command will build an image with the name you specify ( replace `<image>` accordingly ) based on the instructions in your Dockerfile.

 After building your bundle image, you will need to push it to a registry so that it can be accessed by Kairos.
 You can use a public registry like Docker Hub.
 To push your image to a registry, use the docker push command.
 For example: